SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - Decoder state is allocated or replaced at multiple points, making parsed tile state, reconstructed frame state, and ownership unclear.
 - The reconstruction pipeline disables loop filtering, CDEF, super-resolution, loop restoration, and padding with constant flags.
 These are normative stages when signaled, not optional quality improvements.
 - Loop restoration, filter intra prediction, palette paths, `show_existing_frame`, reference/CDF state, and other syntax paths contain `NotImplementedException` or equivalent unsupported branches.
-- The active output path is limited to an 8-bit byte buffer and YUV 4:4:4.
-The generic frame buffer does not yet establish correct storage and indexing for 10/12-bit samples.
+- The active reconstruction path remains limited to an 8-bit byte buffer.
+Output conversion now handles monochrome, YUV 4:2:0, 4:2:2, and 4:4:4 planes, but the generic frame buffer does not yet establish correct storage and indexing for 10/12-bit samples.
-- `Av1YuvConverter` ignores most bitstream color information, uses fixed conversion constants, and allocates an intermediate `Image<Rgb24>` before converting to the requested pixel type.
+- `Av1YuvConverter` now consumes the signaled range, supported H.273 matrix coefficients, subsampling, and chroma sample position for 8-bit output and uses one allocator-backed RGB row.
+High-bit-depth conversion, constant-luminance and chromaticity-derived matrices, ICtCp, and encoder-side subsampling remain incomplete.
 - The inverse-transform path allocates arrays in a per-transform hot path.
 - No usable end-to-end AV1 SIMD path was found.
 The most visible 4x4 forward-transform SIMD call is commented out, while the production prediction, transform, filter, and output paths are predominantly scalar.